 Throughout the procedure, the surgeons and staff can view live feedback to closely monitor every move during your operation.
 The level of accuracy and sophistication that the ExcelsiusGPS® system provides gives patients the least risk and the best outcomes.
 Other potential benefits are smaller incisions, less scarring, a shorter hospital stay, and faster recovery.

-Robotic spine surgery is offered at Bayhealth Hospital, Kent Campus by experienced neurosurgeons Dawn R. Tartaglione, DO, Amit Goyal, MD and James D. Mills, MD.
+Robotic spine surgery is offered at Bayhealth Hospital, Kent Campus by experienced neurosurgeons Dawn R. Tartaglione, DO, and Amit Goyal, MD.
 Speak to your doctor, or let us help you find a doctor or specialist, to see if robotic spine surgery may be the right option for you.